SEMH at Carr Manor Primary School

 - Solving Problems (and making it better)

-At the start of each half term, we have a 'MindMate Afternoon' in all Year Groups 1-6, where the whole school focus on one of the above key themes.
+At the start of each half term, we have 'MindMate Monday' in all Year Groups 1-6, where the whole school focus on one of the above key themes.
 The main learning points are then discussed, reflected on and consolidated for the rest of the half term.
 This teaching directly complements our PSHE Scheme, 'You, Me and PSHE'.

 What is available in Leeds to support Parents and Carers with their child's SEMH needs?